Member Organizations

 Current Status: Partially Adopted

-The Companies and Other Business Entities Act (Chapter 24:31) requires all Public Interest Entities (PIEs) to be audited.
-Private companies are not required to be audited if they not stipulated under the Act.
+The Companies Act (Chapter 24:03) requires all Public Interest Entities (PIEs) to be audited.
+Private companies are not required to be audited if they are not required under the Act to appoint an auditor.

-Under the Public Accountants and Auditors Act of 1996, as amended in 2015, the auditing standards adopted by the Public Accountants and Auditors Board (PAAB) receive legal backing.
+Under the Public Accountants and Auditors Act of 1996, as amended in 2015, the auditing standards adopted by the PAAB receive legal backing.
 The PAAB has adopted all ISA and other pronouncements issued by the IAASB as issued, without any amendments or modifications.

 Current Status: Adopted